About This Course

 Students who pass all modules with an aggregate score of 50% (i.e. 600 out of 1200 marks) may opt not to be conferred with the Postgraduate Diploma and may transfer their registration to the Second Year of the Masters in Planning and Sustainable Development (MPlan2) in the following academic year (full-time).
 For details of MPlan, see http://www.ucc.ie/en/cke69/.
 Such students must inform Student Records and Examinations Office (email@example.com) that they will not be conferred with the Postgraduate Diploma and opt instead to progress to Year 2 of the Masters in Planning and Sustainable Development (MPlan2) in the following academic year (full-time).

 This programme is taken on a full time basis over two 12-week teaching terms.
 Lectures will be scheduled on four to five days per week and there will also be afternoon studio sessions or tutorials each week, all supported by individual study / reading time.

 There will be residential and day fieldtrips, both within and outside Ireland, and students will be asked to contribute towards the cost of these.

 Modules are assessed almost entirely through coursework: essays, designs, field journals, tutorials, team projects, written reflection, individual presentations and individual projects.
 Around 25% of the modules also have a short written examination at the end of the relevant teaching period, making up 30-40% of the marks available for the module.

 Who teaches this course?

-The core of this course is taught by the full-time and part-time staff of the UCC Centre for Planning Education and Research (which is a full member of Association of European Schools of Planning) and by lecturers from the UCC Departments of Law, Applied Social Studies and Sociology.
-They are also assisted by visiting specialist lecturers for different subjects as required.
+The core of this course is taught by the full-time and part-time staff of the UCC Centre for Planning Education and Research (which is a full member of Association of European Schools of Planning) and by other UCC Departments.
+Additional teaching contributions are made by professional practitioners and guests as required.
+Our team include: